SAREC-Lab/sUAS-UseCases/usecases/supporting/AreaFlightRouteCoverage.md

 **Pre-Conditions**

-- UAVs active and registered with Dronology
+- UAVs are active and armed
 - DroneResponse is active

 **Post Conditions**